MolGenie/smiles2concepts/README.md

 # How to build
 Create the Smiles2concepts web service as Maven project.
-The Maven command `mvn package assembly:single

-creates the target/smiles2concepts-distribution.tar.gz archive which contains the application, resources, configurations and shell-scripts to run the application.
+The Maven command `mvn package assembly:single` creates the target/smiles2concepts-distribution.tar.gz archive which contains the application, resources, configurations and shell-scripts to run the application.
+It also creates the smiles2concepts.jar that could be used to run the program in command line mode.
+Please move it to the bin directory after compilation.

 # How to use
 Extract molecule2concepts-distribution.tar.gz.

-smiles2concepts/bin contains executables to run: startSmiles2concepts.sh starts application as a server
+smiles2concepts/bin contains executables to run: ./startSmiles2concepts.sh starts application as a server

-stopSmiles2concepts.sh stops running the server
+./stopSmiles2concepts.sh stops running the server

-smiles2conceptsWithCurl.sh executes requests on running server smiles2concepts.sh run the application to execute single action
+./smiles2conceptsWithCurl.sh executes requests on running server smiles2concepts.sh run the application to execute single action

 smiles2concepts/config contains the configuration of the application After service starts up, the following folders appear: /bin /service /logs